localgovdrupal/docs/docs/src/content/features/workflow.md

 #### Setting the Preview link expiry time

 You can now decide how long a preview link will continue working.
-It's a single value for all links, rather than a different value for each link you send.
+It's a single value for all preview links you send, rather than a different value for each one.

 To set the expiry time: